 In 1994, the first doctoral programs were authorized at North Carolina A&T State University in the Electrical Engineering and Mechanical Engineering disciplines.
 The first set of doctoral students enrolled the same year.
 The University granted its first Ph.D degrees to Sidney Llewellyn Bryson (Electrical Engineering), Alfred L. Burress (Electrical Engineering) and Christopher Grace (Mechanical Engineering) in 1999.
 The PhD in Industrial and Systems Engineering was added in 2000.
 In 2001, Electrical Engineering student Yaxi Shen became the first female to receive the PhD degree.
 In 2003, Tracie Jamison (Electrical Engineering) and Mary Murdock (Mechanical Engineering) became the first African American females as well as the first Title III HBGI Fellows to receive doctoral degrees.
 In 2005, two interdisciplinary PhD programs in Energy and Environment Systems and in Leadership Studies were added.
 The PhD in Computational Science and Engineering was established in 2010.
-The UNC Board of Governors approved the establishment of the PhD in Nanoengineering in 2011.
 The PhD in Rehabilitation Counseling was established in 2013.
-A year later, the PhD in Computer Science was approved in
+A year later, the PhD in Computer Science was approved in 2014.

-2014.
 Currently, 300 doctoral students are enrolled at the university; over 60% are in STEM disciplines.
 Since the establishment of its first doctoral programs, the university has awarded over 270 doctoral degrees.
 The University awarded 29 doctoral degrees in the 2012-13 academic year; over 85% were in STEM disciplines.